awsdocs/amazon-textract-developer-guide/doc_source/setup-awscli-sdk.md

    + `~/.aws/credentials` on Linux, macOS, or Unix\.
    + `C:\Users\USERNAME\.aws\credentials` on Windows\.

+   The `.aws` folder does not exist prior to your first initial configuration of your AWS instance\.
+The first time you configure your credentials with the CLI, this folder will be created\.
+For more information regarding AWS credentials, see [Configuration and Credential File Settings\.](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)

    This file should contain lines in the following format:

    ```